Behavioural finance was one of my favourite subjects in business school and for very good reasons.

 However, understanding and acknowledging our biases is a key first step in making smarter investing decisions.
 When we recognize our “weaknesses”, we can apply specific strategies to avoid making costly mistakes.

-Some strategies for mitigating the negative impact of biases on your investing include:
+Some strategies for mitigating the negative impact of biases on your investments are:

 When analyzing your investments, consider them all as one efficient portfolio.